blockprotocol/blockprotocol/rfcs/text/0408-versioning-types.md

 A poperty type object is JSON object defining a schema which is used as `oneOf` the permitted values for a property type, where the schema is of `type: "object`, and within its own `properties` definition:

-1. The keys are base URI's to a property type
+1. The keys are base URIs to a property type
 1. The values are defined by either:
     1. A reference to a property type
     1. An array definition, where
         1.  the `items` are defined by a reference to a property type
         1.  `minItems` and/or `maxItems` are optionally defined
-1. The required fields are defined by a `required` list where the elements are base URIs that are a subset of the keys
+1. The required fields are defined by a `required` list where the elements are base URIs that are a subset of the keys in the `properties`

 A property type Object `X` is therefore compatible with another property type Object `Y` if and only if